FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 #### Linux
 If you have a linux system, great!
 Please follow the instructions [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install ROS 2 Humble.
 If possible, you should do desktop install ```ros-humble-desktop```.
 Development tools are not required.

+#### SBC (if you happen to have a spare raspberry pi 3/4), bring those!
+Install Ubuntu 22.04 system [Here](https://ubuntu.com/download/raspberry-pi).
+Then follow the instructions [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

 #### Windows
 Method 1 (recommended): Windows setup is a bit harder than Linux machines.
 Please follow the instructions [here](https://docs.ros.org/en/humble/Installation/Windows-Install-Binary.html) to install ROS 2 Humble.